-- Access for positioning and servicing the unit must be considered when locating unit.
-The need to provide clearance for access to panels or doors may require clearance distances over and above the requirements.
-For alcove installations allow 21 (54 cm) inches minimum clearance from the front of the unit for future servicing.
-Closet installations require 6 inches minimum. - This appliance must be installed in accordance with clearances listed in Table 1.
+For alcove installations allow 18 (46cm) inches minimum clearance from the front of the unit for future servicing.
+Closet installations require 36 inches minimum.

+- This appliance must be installed in accordance with clearances listed in Table 1.
 The furnace must be installed with ample clearance for easy access to the air filter, blower assembly, burner assembly, controls, and vent connections. - Locate and install this unit in position as specified on page 8.
-This unit is designed only for indoor installations and should be located with consideration of minimizing the length of the supply and return ducts.
+This unit is designed only for Indoor installations and should be located with consideration of minimizing the length of the supply and return ducts.
 See Table 4 (page 15) or the rating plate for circulating airflow data. - Sufficient clearance for unobstructed airflow through a louvered door must be maintained in order to achieve rated performance.
 Air return to the furnace must have the minimum required total free area: